OdaiMohammad/hateoas/README.md

 }
 ```

-You probably see from this example, that this process becomes more tedious as we add more and more
+You can probably see from this example, that this process becomes more tedious as we add more and more
 domain objects.

 ## Goal